thisdot/starter.dev/starters/express-apollo-prisma/README.md

 As your application grows you need to add/update your entities.

-For example, let's edit our `Technology` entity.
+For example, let's edit your `Technology` entity.

-1. Edit your `prisma/schema.prisma` file and add an `authorName` property to our entity
+1. Edit your `prisma/schema.prisma` file and add an `authorName` property to your entity

    ```prisma
     model TechnologyEntity {